jmstoic/menu/INDEX.md

 ## Brands

-And then there is the information about the producer including:
+And then there is the information about the producer, separate of the `Item` information:
 - A unique `ID` that is part of the `SKU` for `Products`
 - A display `Name` the `Brand` refers to itself by.
 - The `Instagram` and/or `Twitter`, `Facebook`, `LinkedIn` profiles, etc.